mike-solomon/mike-solomon.github.io/_posts/2021-03-05-quizlet-japanese.md

 ## Where do you store the sentences?

 > This is out of date.
 I ended up dropping Quizlet due to the lack of an SRS system.
 I didn't realize how bad Quizlet's learning algorithm is (where it considers you "knowing" something to mean you got it right twice in a row regardless of the time between the two right answers).
 I've since gone back to Anki since it was the only tool I could find that did what I wanted.
-It still has a terrible UI but at least it works :shrugs: I'll write up a post on this later.
+It still has a terrible UI but at least it works :shrugs: I [wrote a post](https://mike-solomon.github.io/why-i-switched-to-anki-from-quizlet/) on this adventure if you're curious.

 At first I was a bit skeptical of this sentence mining approach because I didn't really know how I would go about making the sentences and saving them.
 I sure as heck wasn't going to write 1000+